|

 Fung Yuen Valley: Designated as a Site of Special Scientific Interest (SSSI) in 1980, Fung Yuen Valley is a forested ravine behind the village of Fung Yuen.
 This SSSI is recognized as an important breeding site for some butterflies of conservation concern, such as Common Birdwing (Troides helena) and White Dragontail (Lamproptera curius).
 Despite being located at the urban fringe, remarkably more than half of all local butterfly species have been recorded here (Young & Yiu 2002).

 Siu Lang Shui: Siu Lang Shui is a closed landfill where public access is restricted.
-Although the site has been planted almost entirely with exotic trees species, such as Eucalyptus spp. and Acacia confusa, it is an important overwintering site for Crows and Tigers (sub-family Danainae), mainly Common Indian Crow (Euploea core) and Blue-spotted Crow (E. midamus), and a small number of the uncommon Striped Blue Crow (E. mulciber) and Dark Blue Tiger (Tirumala septentrionis).
-Scientific research carried out by AFCD indicates approximately 32,000 - 45,000 individuals spent the 2002 - 2003 winter in Siu Lang Shui.
+Although the site has been planted almost entirely with exotic trees species, such as Eucalyptus spp. and Acacia confusa, it is an important overwintering site for Crows and Tigers (sub-family Danainae), mainly Common Indian Crow (Euploea core) and Blue-spotted Crow (E. midamus), and a small number of the uncommon Striped Blue Crow (E. mulciber) and rare Dark Blue Tiger (Tirumala septentrionis).
+Scientific research carried out by AFCD indicated that approximately 32,000 - 45,000 individuals spent the 2002 - 2003 winter in Siu Lang Shui.

-Crows aggregating at Siu Lang Shui
+| Crows aggregating at Siu Lang Shui |

 Tips for Observing Butterflies

-There are 5 families of butterflies in Hong Kong, each different in shape, colour, flight pattern and other characteristics.
+There are 6 families of butterflies in Hong Kong, each different in shape, colour, flight pattern and other characteristics.
 Beginners can identify individual species by noting these features.
 Illustrated butterfly guides and reference information are helpful tools for learning special features and ecological characteristics.
-To accurately identify smaller species, such as Hesperiidae and Lycaenidae, or to distinguish similar species, you need field observation experience.
+To accurately identify smaller species, such as Hesperiidae and Lycaenidae, or to distinguish similar species, you will need field observation experience.
 The more you watch butterflies in the wild, the better you will get.

 Season